ronalde/best-served-local/README.md

 while mr. Lang's script missed some functionality I would like.
-This script adds [automation] and creates high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish for serving from your own webserver.
+This script adds [automation] and creates high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish and the format presets by Chris Coyier from css-tricks.com.

 Apart from [bash] version 4, this script only depends on [curl] (or [wget]).
 The script is not tested on OSX and Cygwin yet.

 ## Simple usage example